SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ### Connecting Events & Actions

 As usual, it depends on the capabilities of the LLM, which actions will be called as a result of a given event.
 Additionally, because of the inherent non-deterministic nature of LLMs, the behaviour may vary between invocations.
 You have to decide which events you will send to the LLM (i.e. are activated) and which events should be handled by the rule engine (i.e. are deactivated).
-Anyway, using the builtin events will not result in a very different behaviour than running an Assistant without the *Reasoning* booster, since in most cases the LLM will decide to connect an event to its natural corresponding action.
+Anyway, using the predefined events will not result in a very different behaviour than running an Assistant without the *Reasoning* booster, since in most cases the LLM will decide to connect an event to its natural corresponding action.
 Example: *Fuel Low* -> *Low Fuel Reporting*

 As LLMs become smarter, we will be able to rely more and more on the intelligence and the domain specific knowledge of the LLM.
 I have run some tests using some of the current high end models (GPT 4o, Claude 3.5 Sonnet, ...) by disabling all events and running only one very simple event:

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Event%20Definition%202.png)

 The results are very promising, but these models are still very expensive.
-If you want to use this approach, make sure, that you leave all builtin events "Active" but set their type to "Event Disabled", because otherwise they will be handled by the rule engine and you might end up with duplicate behaviour, for example a pitstop being planned twice.
+If you want to use this approach, make sure, that you leave all predefined events "Active" but set their type to "Event Disabled", because otherwise they will be handled by the rule engine and you might end up with duplicate behaviour, for example a pitstop being planned twice.